dougtoppin/lenticular/README.md

 I've used this a few times very successfully and the result turns out pretty well.

 There are several ways that you can run this.
-One is to ensure that you have Perl and the required GD module installed and then manually run it.
-Others are to run it as a Docker container which means all you need available is Docker or using Vagrant.
+The easiest is to  run it as a Docker container which means all you need available is Docker.
+Docker is a free tool that you can find at https://www.docker.com/products/overview

+Other methods for running this are to use Vagrant or run it directly with Perl (with the required GD module installed).

+My preference is using Docker because then you do not have to install other tools or libraries onto your computer.

-A description of the overall process can be found at:
+A description of the overall process of lenticular image can be found at:
 [http://photojojo.com/content/diy/how-to-make-lenticular-images/](http://photojojo.com/content/diy/how-to-make-lenticular-images/)

 This depends on the perl GD image manipulation module.